helpme970/helpme970/README.md

 ## Hi there 👋

+I'm coding some stuff in my free time
 <!--
 **helpme970/helpme970** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.